 Bikur Cholim/ Jewish Visiting Workshops...

-Join us for a series of workshops that will create more thoughtful and intentional caring communities for our congregations.
-Workshops will be led by Hebrew Union College Rabbinic students.
+A series of workshops was held to create more thoughtful and intentional caring communities for our congregations.
+Workshops were led by Hebrew Union College Rabbinic students.
 You can be a vital link in connecting your congregation to your fellow congregants who are homebound or in residential care.
 Bring the message that they are remembered by you and by the Jewish community.
-Trainings held March 18, April 18 and May 5.
 Learn more.

 A little nail polish goes a long way to making a woman feel special.